veebch/Bip39-Dice/README.md

 This repository contains a pdf and a few lines of python code.
 The pdf contains both the instructions for making your seed phrase and the [BIP39](https://www.halborn.com/blog/post/what-is-a-bip39) list (English in pdf and English and Japanese in code).

 These tools guide you through **offline** generation a full BIP39 24 word seed (the words' lists are taken from [here](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md)).
-The first 23 words are generated using paper and dice, and the 24th (checksum) word is generated using the script `24thword.py`.
+The first 23 words are generated using paper and dice, and because the 24th  is a checksum word, it is generated using the script `24thword.py`.